-Polio Three doses of polio vaccine are acceptable if 3rd dose was administered on or after child's fourth birthday and the doses are all IPV or all OPV
+Polio Three doses of polio vaccine are acceptable if $3^{\rm rd}$ dose was administered on or after child's fourth birthday and the doses are all IPV or all OPV

-The 4th dose of polio vaccine must be administered on or after child's fourth birthday.
+The 4^{th} dose of polio vaccine $\pmb{\text{must}}$ be administered on or after child's fourth birthday.

-MMR if given as single antigen, 2 Measles 2 Mumps and 1 Rubella required
+$\boldsymbol{M\!M\!R}$ if given as single antigen, 2 Measles 2 Mumps and 1 Rubella required

 Varicella Physician documentation of disease history, including month and year, is proof of immunity for children entering preschool through 5th grade.
 A signed statement from the parent/guardian indicating history of disease, including month and year is required for children in grades 6-12.
 Tdap A Tdap booster can be given as early as 1 year after a Td vaccination.

 MCV4 One dose is required.
 Two doses are recommended for grades 11 & 12.
-Individuals who receive dose 1 after their 16^{th} birthday only need 1 dose to be up-to-date.
+Individuals who receive dose 1 after their 16th birthday only need 1 dose to be up-to-date.

-Recommendations for 2017-2018 requirements for 2018-2019.
 Requirements are determined by the Indiana State Department of Health, Immunization Division - Phone 800-701-0704.